ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 order without gaps.
 This event does not support delivering non-contiguous partial Messages.
-If, for example, Message A is divided into three pieces (A1, A2, A3) and Message B is divided into three pieces (B1, B2, B3), and preserveOrder is not Required, the `ReceivedPartial` may deliver them in a sequence like this: A1, B1, B2, A2, A3, B3, because the MessageContext allows the application to identify the pieces as belonging to Message A and B, respectively.
+If, for example, Message A is divided into three pieces (A1, A2, A3) and Message B is divided into three pieces (B1, B2, B3), and preserveOrder is not Required, the `ReceivedPartial` could deliver them in a sequence like this: A1, B1, B2, A2, A3, B3, because the MessageContext allows the application to identify the pieces as belonging to Message A and B, respectively.
 However, a sequence like: A1, A3 will never occur.

-If the minIncompleteLength in the Receive request was set to be infinite (indicating a request to receive only complete Messages), the `ReceivedPartial` event may still be delivered if one of the following conditions is true:
+If the minIncompleteLength in the Receive request was set to be infinite (indicating a request to receive only complete Messages), the `ReceivedPartial` event could still be delivered if one of the following conditions is true:

 * the underlying Protocol Stack supports message boundary preservation, and